tschissler/KubernetesDemo/Docs/4_UseDocker.md

     mcr.microsoft.com/dotnet/aspnet   5.0       0d95d6c17320   46 hours ago         174MB
     k8suser@headb:~/KubernetesDemo $
     ```
+    Here you can see that we have some dotnet images provided by microsoft.
+The image we just created is based on the last one.

 1. You can now run a container using this image.
     ```bash